jelhan/create-github-actions-setup-for-ember-addon/README.md

 2. Analyse `.travis.yml` if one exist.
 3. Fallback to defaults.

+## Defaults

+The script tries to calculate sensitive defaults if no configuration from a previous run nor an existing `.travis.yml` is found.
+The defaults are calculated based on the actual project:

+- Determines node version based on minimum allowed version on `engines.node` key of project's `package.json`.
+- Picks up package manager used by your project based on existence of either `package-lock.json` or `yarn.lock`.
+- Includes all Ember Try scenarios defined in `config/ember-try.js` in generated test matrix.
+- Configures CI to run test against all browsers configured in Testem's `launch_in_ci` configuration.

 ## Limitations of Travis CI parser

 - Only supports TravisCI configuration following the schema used by Ember CLI >= 3.4.